absozero/awesome-devtools/README.md

 - [gimp](https://gimp.org) - A free and open source replacement to photoshop. ![ossoft][oss]

-- [VSCodium](https://vscodium.com/) - A fully open source liscenced and usable build of VSCode, which by default has closed-source binaries
+- [VSCodium](https://vscodium.com/) - A fully open source liscenced and usable build of VSCode, which by default has closed-source binaries ![ossoft][oss]

 ## Command line - Linux
 [Table of Contents](#contents)

 ---

-- [aria2](https://github.com/aria2/aria2) - A command line downloader with fast speeds/
+- [aria2](https://github.com/aria2/aria2) - A command line downloader with fast speeds

 - [Bat](https://github.com/sharkdp/bat) - A cat alternative with syntax highlighting and much more.